1. introduction

 • Urinalysis (microscopy, tumor markers)

-• Cystoscopy with biopsy (gold standard)
+• Cystoscopy with Biopsy (gold standard)

-• Ultrasound, CT, MRI for staging
+• Ultrasound, CT, MRI to the stage classification

 • Histopathological examination to differentiate the type of tumor